n3xtcoder/videochat-tutorial/README.md

 2. Within this folder, feel free to use yarn or npm or any other tools and frameworks you require.
 3. To submit a solution, make a pull request with your changes.
 4. Don't forget to include documentation on how to run your UI.
+5. You should not need to change any code inside `./server` but if you decide to, please comment as to why.

 ## Teaser challenge - make a login page